 ELL-U Clubs Project

 English Language Learner University (ELL-U) is a free, innovative and interactive national professional development network for practitioners who teach English as a second language to adults.
 Using the university as a metaphor, the ELL-U website provides teachers with access to high quality professional development activities such as online courses, face-to-face and online study circles and access to experts in the field through discussions and office hours.
-Starting in November 2011, a new addition to the ELL-U site will be the ELL-U Clubs.
-Learner Web is providing support for sustained professional development through Learning Plans for teachers in the ELL-U Clubs.
+In November 2011, a new addition to the ELL-U sit were the ELL-U Clubs.
+Learner Web provided support for sustained professional development through Learning Plans for teachers in the ELL-U Clubs.

 In addition to focused social networking opportunities with others in the field, ELL-U Clubs include access to Learning Plans in which members can work individually through a variety of learning activities to learn more about the club topic.
-The first Learning Plan to be launched is part of the Vocabulary Club, which includes readings, videos, teaching suggestions to try and reflections on one’s own practice among other activities.
+The Vocabulary Club Learning Plan, included readings, videos, teaching suggestions to try and reflections on one’s own practice among other activities.